 The Puno Orogenic Gold Belt (POGB) is a southeasterly trending metasedimentary-hosted auriferous belt located in southern Peru which follows the Andean trend and covers an area of approximately 175 km NW-SE by 75 km NE-SW in the Puno region of Peru.
-The POGB is part of a larger orogenic belt that extends into Bolivia in the east and is flanked on the north by the gold producing Madre de Dios region in Peru.
+The POGB is a section of a larger 3,400 km long metasedimentary belt hosting orogenic gold deposits extending from Argentina in the south, through Bolivia and the Puno region, to the Pataz region in northern Peru.
+The POGB is flanked on the north by the gold producing Madre de Dios region in Peru.
 The belt contains numerous orogenic gold occurrences.
 Palamina's exploration targets in this region are 'pizarra' or slate hosted gold systems.

-The POGB is a section of a larger 3,400 km long metasedimentary belt hosting orogenic gold deposits extending from Argentina in the south, through Bolivia and the Puno region, to the Pataz region in northern Peru.
 Orogenic gold mineralization in the Puno region occurs in association with regional-scale shear zone structures, generally hosted by sheared and folded slates and related metasediments.
 Palamina is principally targeting continuous, tabular zones of orogenic gold mineralization within fine-grained, sheared, weakly metamorphosed sedimentary rocks.
 Mineralization may occur in discrete, stacked or bedding- or shear-parallel horizons within the host rock.
 Gold mineralization typically consists of native gold in distinctive "packages" of fine-grained quartz veins, veinlets and micro-veinlets.
 Globally, orogenic gold deposits are known to extend to vertical depths greater than 1,000 m.
 Important local examples of slate hosted deposits in the POGB in Peru include Ollachea & La Rinconada.

-Management Discussion & Analysis Three Month Period and Year Ended December 31, 2020
+Management Discussion & Analysis Nine Month Period Ended September 30, 2021

-The orogenic gold belt in Puno hosts more than 100 known hard-rock gold-mineralized occurrences and over 50 mines are being exploited by small- and medium-scale artisanal miners.
+The orogenic gold belt in Puno hosts more than 100 known hard-rock gold-mineralized occurrences and over 50 mines are being exploited by small and medium-scale artisanal miners.
 Palamina believes the POGB has considerable potential to contain a compelling number of additional yet undiscovered orogenic gold deposits.
-Erosion of these gold-bearing structures (by both fluvial and glacial processes), are widely considered to be the source for the extensive alluvial gold deposits located in the low-lying Madre de Dios region of Peru's amazon basin.
+Erosion of these gold-bearing structures (by both fluvial and glacial processes) are widely considered to be the source for the extensive alluvial gold deposits located in the low-lying Madre de Dios region of Peru's amazon basin.